ethz-asl/matlab_epos_library/README.md

     obj = serial('COM1','BaudRate',115200, 'Databits', 8, 'Parity', 'none', 'StopBits', 1, 'InputBufferSize', 1024, 'OutputBufferSize', 1024);

+Note that all functions, that send a setpoint value, need integers as arguments.
+Otherwise the decimal to hexadecimal conversion will produce an error.

 If any problems arise, feel free to leave your comments or contact me directly.

 Speed Issues